-- (a) the name of the Trust, - (b) the constituency, or class within a constituency, for which the election is being held, - (c) the number of members of the council of Governors to be elected from that constituency, or class with that constituency, - (d) the names, contact addresses, and other particulars of the candidates standing for election, with the details and order being the same as in the statement of nominated candidates, - (e) that the ballot papers for the election are to be issued and returned, if appropriate, by post, - (f) the address for return of the ballot papers, and the date and time of the close of the poll, - (g) the address and final dates for applications for replacement ballot papers, and - (h) the contact details of the returning officer.
+- (a) the name of the Trust, - (b) the constituency, or class within a constituency, for which the election is being held, - (c) the number of members of the council of Governors to be elected from that constituency, or class with that constituency, - (d) the names, contact addresses, and other particulars of the candidates standing for election, with the details and order being the same as in the statement of nominated candidates, - (e) that the ballot papers for the election are to be issued and returned, if appropriate, by post, - (f) the address for return of the ballot papers, and the date and time of the close of the poll, - (g) the address and final dates for applications for replacement ballot papers, - (h) the date and time of the close of the poll, and - (i) the contact details of the returning officer.
 24. Issue of voting documents by returning officer

-(1) As soon as is reasonably practicable on or after the publication of the notice of the poll, the returning officer is to send the following documents to each member of the Trust named in the list of eligible voters-

-- (a) a ballot paper and ballot paper envelope, - (b) a declaration of identity (if required), - (c) information about each candidate standing for election, pursuant to rule 59 of these rules, and - (d) a covering envelope.

-(2) The documents are to be sent to the mailing address for each member, as specified in the list of eligible voters.
+- 24.1 As soon as is reasonably practicable on or after the publication of the notice of the poll, the returning officer is to send the following documents to each member of the Trust named in the list of eligible voters- - (a) a ballot paper and ballot paper envelope, - (b) a declaration of identity (if required), - (c) information about each candidate standing for election, pursuant to rule 59 of these rules, and - (d) a covering envelope. - 24.2 The documents are to be sent to the mailing address for each member, as specified in the list of eligible voters.